-- Like SPY, the technology heavy Nasdaq also broke out to new highs. - We noted previously that with the "sell signal" reversed, positions could be added.
-The Nasdaq is not to overbought to take that risk.
-Wait for a correction to add holdings. - However, as with SPY, QQQ is EXTREMELY overbought short-term, so remain cautious adding exposure.
+- Like SPY and DIA, the technology heavy Nasdaq has broken out to new highs but is pushing very extended levels.

+- The Nasdaq "buy signal" is also back to extremely overbought levels so look for a consolidation or correction to add exposure.

+- However, as with SPY, QQQ is EXTREMELY overbought short-term, so remain cautious adding exposure.
 A slight correction that alleviates some of the extension will provide a much better entry point.

-• Short-Term Positioning: Bullish
+- Short-Term Positioning: Bullish

-Last Week: Hold position
+- Last Week: Hold position

-o This Week: Hold position
+- This Week: Hold position

-Stop-loss moved up to \$185
+- Stop-loss moved up to \$185

-• Long-Term Positioning: Neutral
+- Long-Term Positioning: Neutral